Accreditation and Objectives

 The educational objectives for the Bachelor of Science in Biomedical Engineering (BSBE) program are:

-1. Graduates of the BSBE program have the ability to create innovative solutions to problems in the life sciences and clinical applications such as medicine, dentistry, nursing and physical therapy.
+1. Graduates of the BSBE program will create innovative engineering solutions to problems in the life sciences and clinical applications such as medicine, dentistry, nursing and physical therapy.

-2. Graduates of the BSBE program who enter the work force will demonstrate their success by:
+2. Graduates of the BSBE program who enter the workforce will demonstrate their success by (for example):

 1. Obtaining their first promotion,

-2. Being a productive member of an engineering team,
+2. Being a productive member of an engineering and/or clinical team,

 3. Demonstrating individual technical capability,

-4. Developing a new biomedical device or process
+4. Developing a new biomedical device, process or support for biomedical devices

 5. Generating high-quality technical documentation,